zunairkhan811/math-magicians/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [https://github.com/zunairkhan811/math-magician/issues](issue page).
+Feel free to check the [Issues Page](https://github.com/zunairkhan811/math-magician/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>